DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.8](#3.8) Apply security principles to site and facility design (OSG-9 Chpt 10)

 - **Secure facility plan**: outlines the security needs of your organization and emphasizes methods or mechanisms to employ to provide security, developed through risk assessment and critical path analysis
-    - **critical path analysis (CPA)**: a systematic effort to identify relationships between mission-critical applications, processes, and operations and all the necessary supporting components
+    - 🔮**Critical Path Analysis (CPA)**: a systematic effort to identify relationships between mission-critical applications, processes, and operations and all the necessary supporting components
-    - During CPA, evaluate potential **technology convergence**: the tendency for various technologies, solutions, utilities, and systems to evolve and merge over time, which can result in a single point of failure
+    - 🔮**Technology Convergence**: During CPA, evaluate potential technology convergence: the tendency for various technologies, solutions, utilities, and systems to evolve and merge over time, which can result in a single point of failure
     - A secure facility plan is based on a layered defense model
     - Site selection should take into account cost, location, and size (but security should always take precedence), that the building can withstand local extreme weather events, vulnerable entry points, and exterior objects that could conceal break-ins
 - Facility Design:
     - The top priority of security should always be the protection of the life and safety of personnel
     - In the US, follow the guidelines and requirements from Occupational Safety and Health Administration (OSHA), and Environmental Protection Agency (EPA)
-    -  **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an archiectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
+    - 🔮**Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an archiectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
         - core principle of CPTED is that the design of the physical environment can be managed/manipulated, and crafted with intention in order to create behavioral effects or changes in people present in those areas that result in reduction of crime as well as a reduction of the fear of crime
         - CPTED stresses three main principles:
             - **🐤natural access control**: the subtle guidance of those entering and leaving a building